Our world class studies take place mostly in remote settings

 - In 2017, we signed the World Health Organization’s Joint statement on public disclosure of results from clinical trials

-- You can read more about our commitment to data sharing in DNDi’s Guiding Principles on the Sharing of Clinical Trial Data.
+- You can read more about our commitment to data sharing in DNDi’s Policy on Sharing and Secondary Use of Human Subject Research Data.

 - Researchers who would like access to DNDi clinical data are requested to fill out a request form: PDF Please send completed forms or inquiries to: CTdata@dndi.org